 Mount Hope Nursing Center Reduces Antipsychotic Use to Zero

 A new effort has been underway by the Centers for Medicare & Medicaid Services (CMS) to reduce the amount of antipsychotics prescribed to patients in nursing homes.
-Not only has Mount Hope Nursing Center been able to achieve that, our team of experienced staff is incredibly proud that we can report our facility has obtained the ideal of absolute zero usage.
+Not only has Mount Hope Nursing Center been able to achieve that, our team of experienced staff is incredibly proud that we can report our facility has obtained the ideal of absolute zero usage of antipsychotics.
 No residents in our nursing home are currently utilizing any antipsychotic medications.

-As was recently reported in LeadingAge Kansas, congratulations is due to the entire Mount Hope Nursing Center team led by administrator Gina Terry for their hard work utilizing nonpharmacological interventions in achieving this antipsychotic reduction.
+As was recently reported in LeadingAge Kansas, congratulations is due to the entire Mount Hope Nursing Center team led by administrator Gina Terry for their hard work utilizing nonpharmacological interventions in achieving this reduction.

 Mount Hope Surpasses Kansas & Midwest Average

 While achieving a total reduction in prescribed antipsychotics is an incredible feat that we are very proud to have achieved, we have done so in a region that is particularly struggling with reducing usage of this prescription in nursing homes.
 According to the Center for Medicare & Medicaid Services report, Kansas is below average among the rest of the country in reduction of antipsychotic prescriptions.
-With an average usage amount in the final quarter of 2018 at 17%, Kansas is 38th in the nation in antipsychotic use in nursing homes.
+With an average usage amount in the final quarter of 2018 at 17%, Kansas is 38th in the nation in antipsychotics use in nursing homes.

 Across the country, here are a look at the states achieving the best reduction in prescribing antipsychotics, the states at the bottom, and some of our nearby states.

-Prevalence of Antipsychotic Use for Long-Stay Residents
+Prevalence of Anti-psychotic Use for Long-Stay Residents

 |3.
 New Jersey||9.3%|